Islandora/documentation/docs/user-documentation/content_models.md

+# Content models in Islandora

-# Resource Nodes
+## Resource Nodes

-This page describes the Islandora concept of a Resource Node.
+This section describes the Islandora concept of a Resource Node.
 For a step-by-step demonstration, see the tutorial [Create a resource node](../tutorials/create-a-resource-node.md).

 A resource node holds the descriptive metadata for an Islandora object, as well as groups together the various files that are part of the object for preservation or display, such as the original file